-The ZENOW project, led by RS Electric Boats with 14 UK marine entities, plans to introduce fifteen electric workboats with £5.4 million funding, including a £4.1 million UK SHORE and Innovate UK grant.
+The ZENOW project, led by RS Electric Boats with 14 UK marine entities, plans to introduce thirteen electric workboats with £5.4 million funding, including a £4.1 million UK SHORE and Innovate UK grant.
 Set for delivery by July 2025 to ten UK locations, the fleet features Pulse 63s and Cheetah Marine models with RAD Propulsion electric drives.

 A three-year demonstration will collect data to optimise electric boat operations and promote global electric adoption in small harbours and marinas.
 This initiative aims to reduce emissions, offer a model for electric transition in maritime operations, and position the UK as a leader in green maritime technology.